“I wonder if there is an exact moment

 When I gave up the idea of permanence.”

-The Scent of a Thousand Rains is a performance piece in verse for an actor and a violinist.
-It sits in the ancient tradition of solo versed performance with live music that connects us to Homer and the oldest forms of theatre.
+The Scent of a Thousand Rains, adapted and directed for the stage by Charles M Pepiton, is a performance piece in verse for an actor and a violinist.
+The music for the production was composed and arranged by Tana Bachman-Bland.
+It sits in the ancient tradition of solo versed performance with live music that connects us to the oldest forms of theatre.